-Over the last four years, Helder Da Silva has racked up over 140,000 km on his car travelling to cat colonies across the city to provide feral cats with food and water.
+Over the last few years, Helder Da Silva has racked up over 140,000 km on his car travelling to cat colonies across the city to provide feral cats with food and water.

 He leaves his home at Allen Rd. and Eglinton Ave.
 W. at 8 every morning to make the rounds to four cat colonies before going into work.
 He drives to Downsview for one, then heads to Highway 7 and Jane St. where there are three colonies within a kilometre of each other.